natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 few more web development tasks to work on tomorrow to make things look nice, need to get ready for deployment.

+### Day 97: Jan 20 Monday

+**Today's Progress**:
+spent the weekend prepping for a consulting gig and specing out project requirements - wire frame of concept and basic app logic

+**Thoughts**
+looking into how to integrate Square POS/booking system into project.